On the computation of geometric features of spectra of linear operators on Hilbert spaces: Proofs Concerning Fractal Dimensions

-To build our algorithm for the Hausdorff dimension, we will use an alternative, equivalent definition for compact sets that can be found in \cite{fernandez2015calculate,fernandez2014fractal}.
+To build our algorithm for the Hausdorff dimension, we use an alternative, equivalent definition for compact sets.
 We consider the case of subsets of $\mathbb{R}$.
-Let $\rho_k$ denote the set of all closed binary cubes of the form $ [2^{-k}m,2^{-k}(m+1)], m\in\mathbb{Z}. $ Set
+Let $\rho_k$ denote the set of all closed binary intervals of the form $ [2^{-k}m,2^{-k}(m+1)], m\in\mathbb{Z}. $ Set

 and define

 The following can be found in \cite{fernandez2014fractal} (Theorem 3.13):